Online Colleges in Kansas

 Overview of Higher Education in Kansas

-In 2015-2016 the National Center for Education Statistics (NES) reported that there are 75 degree-granting institutions in Kansas.
-Of those, 33 are public, 26 are private non-profit and 16 are for-profit.
+In 2018-2019 the National Center for Education Statistics (NCES) reported that there are 64 degree-granting institutions in Kansas.
+Of those, 33 are public, 24 are private non-profit and 7 are for-profit.

-Tuition and fees to one of the state’s public 4-year schools will run Kansas residents $8920 on average, according to Collegeboard.org.
-Non-residents will pay closer to $22,790.
+Tuition and fees to one of the state’s public 4-year schools will run Kansas residents $8941 on average, according to the NCES.
+Non-residents will pay closer to $23,302.
+Both are below the national average.

-Tuition may be more affordable for other Midwesterners, though, thanks to Kansas’ participation in the Midwest Student Exchange Program (MSEP).
-The MSEP allows students to enroll at public schools in any of the 10 participating states for no more than 150% of the in-state tuition rate.
+Tuition may be even more affordable for other Midwesterners, thanks to Kansas’ participation in the Midwest Student Exchange Program (MSEP).
+The MSEP allows students to enroll at public schools in any of the 9 participating states for no more than 150% of the in-state tuition rate.

 In Kansas, public colleges and universities are overseen by the Kansas Board of Regents, which consists of nine members, each appointed by the governor to represent one congressional district.

-The Board of Regents also launched Kansas DegreeStats, a unique online resource that provides comprehensive cost and earnings data for each degree program available at the state’s public universities.
+The Board of Regents is also responsible for Kansas DegreeStats, a unique online resource that provides comprehensive cost and earnings data for each degree program available at the state’s public universities.

 About Online Colleges in Kansas